 How often do flights from Lima to Cusco operate?

-lights from Lima to Cusco are available every day, but the number of flights may vary depending on the airline and time of year.
-To get the latest information, it's best to contact them directly or a trustworthy travel booking website.
+Flights from Lima to Cusco are available every day, but the number may vary depending on the airline and time of year.
+To get the latest information, it's best to contact the airline directly or through a trustworthy travel booking website.

 What's the cost of a flight from Lima to Cusco?